29 Jun The Virtuosity of a Medical Product Company’s Virtual Office

 First, we had a “work from home” day every Wednesday of every week.
 Then we had regular companywide discussions about the realities and expectations of going virtual.

-We planned and made sure we had new virtual communication resources setup, such as Dropbox, Skype and GoToMeeting.
-Once we thought we figured everything out, that was went we went virtual.
+We planned and made sure we had new virtual communication resources setup, such as cloud file sharing, Skype and Web Meeting App.
+Once we thought we figured everything out, we went virtual.

 If you are thinking of making your company virtual after reading this, start planning and counting how much money you will save!